 What’s wrong with the old way of dipping cookies?

-A quicker way for coating Lemon Snowdrop Cookies with powdered sugar:
+A quick way for coating cookies with powdered sugar

 Move rack off of waxed paper and press each cookie, top-side up, into the sugar left on the paper giving the bottom a second coat.

 Did you try this recipe and enjoy it?
 Consider helping other readers (and me) by returning to this post.
 Leave a rating on the recipe card itself underneath the picture.
 Although always appreciated, comments aren’t required.

 If you have a question or tip to share, please leave it in the regular comments after the recipe so I can answer back.
 Or, email me privately: paula at saladinajar.com.